callruby/ruby-apps-workflows/README.md

-## For updating the Dockerfile or confd/start.sh files for each service, the deployment has to be made manually from Actions.
+## For updating the pipeline files for each service, the deployment has to be made manually from Actions.

 Be Aware of this .